I Ching Guide

 One reason the I Ching stays relevant is that it helps people think through uncertainty without pretending uncertainty can be eliminated.

 A reading can reveal whether the moment calls for initiative, restraint, alignment, withdrawal, or patient preparation.
-That makes it a strong companion for decision making.
+That is why it becomes genuinely useful when decisions feel loaded.

 Section 01